Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly uses the verb 'Update' and specifies the resource 'RUM retention filter', listing specific modifiable fields (name, event type, sample rate, or query).
-This clearly distinguishes it from sibling tools like create-rum-retention-filter, get-rum-retention-filter, and delete-rum-retention-filter.
+The description clearly states the verb 'Update' and the resource 'RUM retention filter', listing specific fields (name, event type, sample rate, query) that can be updated.
+This distinguishes it well from sibling tools like create-rum-retention-filter or delete-rum-retention-filter.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.